Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 - Download [Magisk Manager apk](https://github.com/topjohnwu/Magisk/releases/download/v27.0/Magisk-v27.0.apk)

-- Boot into your existing recovery - goto `Advanced` - click on `Install Recovery Ramdisk` from bottom list - select _**Moded TWRP Recovery**_ from Download folder and swip to flash it.
+- Boot into _**Moded TWRP Recovery**_ (either through fastboot command or you can permanently flash it using [this guid](  ) .

-- Now Flash Magisk Manager apk and reboot back to recovery.
+- Now Flash Magisk Manager then go to advance - terminal and type `restore` then reboot back to moded twrp.

-- Open recovery terminal and type `restore` , then reboot back to recovery and type `partition $` (replace $ with Windows partition size in GB you want, like `partition 60`)
+- Now go to terminal and type `partition $$` (replace `$$` with Windows partition size in GB you want, like `partition 60`)

-- Now reboot and finish android setup.
+- Reboot to system and complete Android and magisk setup.

 > [!NOTE]
-> If it failed to boot in android and back to twrp, enter `partition` command again and reboot.
+> If it failed to boot into android and back to recovery, enter `partition` command again and reboot.
 #

 ## Windows Installation